HridayNagrani/VisitorManagement/README.md

 Roadmap
-  1)Currently working on GoormIDE,have plans to Deploy it on Heroku in future 2)Deploying local database to Mongolab (Cureenlty using local mongo) 3)Currenly using passport for authentication, plans to change that too
+  1)Currently working on GoormIDE,have plans to Deploy it on Heroku in future 2)Deploying local database to Mongolab (Currenlty using local mongo) 3)Currenly using passport for authentication, plans to change that too